lautaroDSwebdev/lautaroDSwebdev/README.md

 > 📚My studies: I studied audiovisual production for a couple of years because of my love for cinema, but for my future I preferred to go with the safer programming, I am completely self-taught currently.

 > 📚My studies: My current goal is get a job and become in some close future a fullstack developer

-[![My Skills](https://skillicons.dev/icons?i=html,css,js,tailwind,typescript,react,figma,vite,premiere,npm,yarn,notion,powershell,bash,scss,vscode,git,netlify,linkedin,firebase,discord,codepen)](https://skillicons.dev)
+> 💻Technologies that I use (or am putting into practice) [![My Skills](https://skillicons.dev/icons?i=html,css,js,tailwind,typescript,react,figma,vite,premiere,npm,yarn,notion,powershell,bash,scss,vscode,git,netlify,linkedin,firebase,discord,codepen)](https://skillicons.dev)

 ## Technologies that I am studying or that I would like to put into practice more (2024)